Augmentation varieties and disk potentials I: Regularization

+We view the moduli space of maps $u_2$ as the space of holomorphic genus zero maps to $\ol{X}$ with $[Y_\pm]. [\ol{u}_2] - 1$ vanishing derivatives at $Y_\pm$, and an additional asymptotic marker at the puncture.
+We have

-The last inequality uses the fact that $\ol{Y}$ has minimal Chern number at least two, by the monotonicity assumption in \eqref{def:tamepair}.
-Thus, the moduli space cannot be rigid by the addition of a constraint.
-The possibility that $u_2$ has one outgoing puncture and no incoming punctures violates the angle equality in Lemma \ref{angleeq}.
+Here the term $1 + 4 - 1$ appears from the contributions of the asymptotic marker, the automorphisms of a once-punctured genus zero curve, and the translation automorphisms on the codomain, respectively; the second follows from the equality $c_1(\mathbb{P}(N_+ \oplus \C)) = 2 p^* c_1(Y_\pm) + [Y_\pm]$, where $Y_\pm$ is embedded as the zero section, and the last inequality uses the fact that ${Y}_\pm$ has minimal Chern number at least three, by the monotonicity assumption in \eqref{def:tamepair}.
+Thus, the moduli space cannot be rigid by the addition of a constraint, as in Remark \ref{rem:splittype}.

-We now describe the boundary configurations for the one-dimensional moduli spaces.
-Let $u: C \to \XX$ be a configuration in the boundary of a one-dimensional component of $\M(\L)$.
+.1in {\em Step 3: We describe the boundary configurations for the one-dimensional moduli spaces. } Let $u: C \to \XX$ be a configuration in the boundary of a one-dimensional component of $\M(\L)$.
 By the previous paragraphs, $C$ has a single boundary edge $T_e$ with zero or infinite length.
 In the case of zero length, $u$ is contained in a fake boundary component in the sense of Definition \ref{truefake}, and is not a topological boundary point.
-Thus the length of $T_e$ is infinite, and either $T_e$ separates two levels $C_i, C_{i+1}$ or two components $C',C''$ of the same level $C_i$.
+Thus the length of $T_e$ is infinite, and either $T_e$ separates two levels $C_i, C_{i+1}$ or two components $C',C''$ of the same level $C_i$, as shown in Figure \ref{fig:zeroin}.
 These are the possibilities listed in the statement of the Theorem. \end{proof}